My First Experience Running SLOB – Status Update 1

 May 15, 2012 / By Yury Velikanov

-NOTE: This is a copy of my yesterday’s G+ post.
+NOTE: This is a copy of my G+ post from yesterday.
 You can find the original over here.
-As I am going to continue writing about our ongoing IO testing efforts under this blog I decided to provide the first post here to give readers a bit more context.
+As I am going to continue writing about our ongoing IO testing efforts on this blog, I decided to provide the first post here to give readers a bit more context.

-Status – Work in progress.
-We are still working on testing and analysing the results.
-However there are some things that is worth to share with others to help out with your efforts.
-This is why I chosen to use G+ to publish some intermediate status update and possibly raise some discussion.
+Status – Work-in-progress.
+We are still working on testing and analyzing the results.
+However, there are some things that are worth sharing with others to help out with your efforts.
+This is why I chose to use G+ to publish some intermediate status update and possibly raise some discussion.

 SLOB is The Simple Little Oracle Benchmark from +Kevin Closson.

 Our attention to SLOB sparked during +Alex Gorbachev‘s and +Kevin Closson‘s Twitter discussion that more or less could be summarized by the following tweet:

 @alexgorbachev says to @kevinclosson: lots of the system IO bound below the CPU level so you should see similar number with Orion or SLOB. why don’t I test?